How do cybercriminals steal credit card information?

 Cybercriminals have various methods at their disposal to hack and exploit credit card information.
 Learn what they are, how to prevent them and what to do when hacked.

-Given the exponential growth of e-commerce and online transactions, cybersecurity has never been more critical.
+Cybersecurity has never been more critical given the exponential growth of e-commerce and online transactions.
 Hackers may attempt to invade our privacy in several ways, but one area they find particularly enticing is credit card information.
-Stolen credit cards can negatively impact not just your finances, but your personal identity and privacy as well.
-Effectively protecting them and the data connected to them is essential in the online world.
+Stolen credit cards can negatively affect not just your finances but your personal identity and privacy, too.
+Protecting them and the data connected to them is essential in the online world.

-In this article, we delve into how cybercriminals can steal your credit card information, highlight best practices that can keep you safe and explain what to do if your credit or debit card is compromised.
+In this article, we delve into how cybercriminals can steal your credit card information, highlight best practices to keep you safe and explain what to do if your credit or debit card is compromised.

 Hackers can steal credit and debit card information in a variety of ways, using both online and offline methods.